-The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020 contain various measures, including the requirement for certain businesses to close, such as pubs, cinemas, shops selling non-essential goods and hotels (apart from to permanent residents or key workers).
+The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020 were implemented in response to the COVID-19 pandemic on 25 March 2020 and contain various measures, including a requirement for certain businesses to close, such as pubs, cinemas, and hotels (apart from to permanent residents or key workers).

 Health and Safety

-Where workplaces are open, government guidance states that employers should follow the new “COVID-19 Secure” guidelines (published here on 11 May 2020), as soon as practicable.
-The guidelines cover "5 steps to working safely" as well as eight workplace specific guidance documents.
-The five key points are to:
+Where workplaces are open, government guidance states that employers should follow the “COVID-19 Secure” guidelines (published here), as soon as practicable.
+The guidelines cover "5 steps to working safely" to be followed by all employers, as well as twelve workplace specific guidance documents for the following industries:

 - Construction and other outdoor work;